Gretchen Cryer: Career

 Cryer appeared in the 1987 film Hiding Out as the aunt of her real-life son, Jon Cryer.

 Cryer's additional work as a performer included roles on Broadway in Little Me (1962), 110 in the Shade (1963) and 1776 (1969).
+Recently, she appeared in two episodes of the Broadway Podcast Network's anthology Around the Sun audio drama (written by Brad Forenza) as part of 2024's Season 4: Artists Within––a metaphysical odyssey set amid the cosmos that features writer-performers in leading roles.

 Personal life

 Cryer and her husband, actor/singer David Cryer, divorced in 1971.
 She has two daughters – Robin, who has appeared with her in cabaret shows, and Shelley, who is a theatrical make-up artist.
 Her son is film and television actor Jon Cryer.

 Cryer is a member of Kappa Kappa Gamma.